apetkau/genomics-data-index/README.md

 [![Build Status](https://github.com/apetkau/thesis-index/workflows/Integration%20Tests/badge.svg?branch=development)](https://github.com/apetkau/thesis-index/actions?query=branch/development)

-# A framework for the indexing and clustering of pathogen genomes
+# Genomics data index

 This project is to design a system which can index large amounts of genomics data and enable rapid querying of this data.
 This is an ongoing (in-development) project and so not all (or even most) of the ideas below are implemented yet.

+A short tutorial and example of this software is available at [Tutorial 1: Salmonella dataset][tutorial1].

+## Background

 The type of genomic features that I will index are: